robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **firstchar**: the ordinal number of the first character in the font set

+# Graphical Icons

+The method drawBitmap() is provided for showing bitmap data of various bit sizes per pixel.
+This is suitable to display graphical icons.
+As support for preparing such ichon sets a helper program, bmp_to_icon, is available, which takes a set of Windows BMP files and creates a suitable python file, which then can be imported and used. calling '`./bmp_to_icon -h` result in the following output:

+    usage: ./bmp_to_icon.py [-h] [--outfile OUTFILE] N [N ...]

+    Utility for producing a icon set file for the tft module by converting BMP files.
+    Sample usage: ./bmp_to_icon.py checkbox_empty.bmp checkbox_tick.bmp
+    Produces icons.py

+    positional arguments:
+    N                     input file paths

+    optional arguments:
+    -h, --help            show this help message and exit --outfile OUTFILE, -o OUTFILE
+                        Path and name of output file (w/o extension)

+All bmp input file must have the same size and color depth.
+The color table from first file is used for all icons in the set.
+The program creates two dictionaries, one for the icons and one for the colortables.
+In addition to the colortable for the first bmp file, a second colortable is created whith dimmed colors.
+Further colortables may be added manually, like inverted ones.
+If all grapics have 4 colours, a 2 bit version of the bitmap is created, which is supported by the drawBitap() method.
+The created icon file include two methods for displaying the icons:

+**get_icon(icon_index, color_index)**
+The method retuns a tuple of icon properties, which can directly by supplied to the drawBitmap call, e.g. by:

+    import tft
+    import my_icons

+    mytft = tft.TFT()
+    mytft.drawBitmap(\*my_icons.get_icon(0))

+The default values for icon_index and color_index are 0.

+**draw(x, y, icon_index. draw_fct, color_index)**

+Draw the icon number icon_index at position (x,y) using draw_fct.
+The latter is typicall drawBitmap.
+Again, The default values for icon_index and color_index are 0.
+Sample call:

+    import tft
+    import my_icons

+    mytft = tft.TFT()
+    my_icons.draw(x, y, 0, mytft.drawBitmap)

 # Files

 - tft.py: Source file with comments.
 This part may be put into flash as frozen bytecode